 There’s no doubt about it that war is indeed hell.
-No matter the conflict, no matter the cause, what the great men and women who serve their country dutifully and without concern for themselves is nothing short of extraordinary.
+No matter the conflict, no matter the cause, what so many men and women do to serve their country dutifully and without concern for themselves is nothing short of extraordinary.
 And while all of them are heroes in their own right, there are simply some whose stories are just truly, truly extraordinary and noteworthy.
 Here are 10 war heroes’ stories you probably never knew.

 2. Theodore “Teddy” Roosevelt You know Teddy as America’s 26th President, but he was also the commander of a special band of men called The Rough Riders during the Spanish-American War.
 The Rough Riders were a notorious group of fighters throughout the war, and Teddy gracefully and fearlessly lead his men into several battles—most notably Las Guasimas—and lived to tell the tale.
 He was a badass of the highest order.

 3. Albert Jacka Just as all superheroes don’t wear capes, not all war heroes are Americans.
 Albert Jacka was a soldier in the Australia Imperial Force during WWI.
 One day, shortly after returning from a recon mission, two German soldiers tossed a grenade into Jacka’s bunker, instantly killing two of his men.
 Dazed, Jacka ran outside to see what the hell was going on, only to discover a regiment of German troops capturing a group of Australians.
 Saying, “Fuck that, mate” (he probably didn’t say that), Jacka ran inside, gathered a handful of his troops who weren’t dying, and stormed the Germans—killing at least a dozen of them himself, turning the tides, and eventually taking the rest captive.